Now Seeking:

 Communications Intern

-Humanities Nebraska (HN), a statewide non-profit with a mission to help people explore what connects us and makes us human, is seeking a part-time intern for the remainder of spring semester 2023 through summer to assist staff with community and media relations through print and electronic efforts, and day-to-day marketing of HN, including specific events related to HN’s 50th Anniversary Year and Humanities Nebraska Week in October
+Develop the skills you need for the career you want!
+Humanities Nebraska (HN), a statewide non-profit with a mission to help people explore what connects us and makes us human, is seeking a part-time intern for the fall 2024 semester to assist staff with community and media relations through print and electronic efforts, and day-to-day marketing of HN.
+This internship can be customized to help you practice and refine skills in your personal areas of interest.

 Communications Coordinator Description:

-• Under general supervision, write, produce, update and maintain HN’s social media, including Facebook, Twitter, and Instagram;
+• Under general supervision, write, produce, update and maintain HN’s social media, including Facebook, X, and Instagram;

 • Assist in writing and managing weekly e-blast;